The Lense-Thirring effect on the Galilean moons of Jupiter: Discussion and conclusions

 \section{Discussion and conclusions}

-\lb{sect3} The theoretically predicted LT centennial signatures of Figures\,\ref{fig1}\,to\,\ref{fig4} seem to be large enough to be detectable, at least in principle, given the current level of accuracy in the astrometric measurements of the Galilean moons of Jupiter, of the order of $\simeq 10\,\mathrm{mas}$.
+\lb{sect4} The theoretically predicted LT centennial signatures of the Galilean moons of Jupiter seem to be large enough to be detectable, at least in principle, given the current level of accuracy in their astrometric measurements, of the order of $\simeq 10\,\mathrm{mas}=0.01\,\mathrm{arcsec}$.
 Moreover, also the systematic bias due to the multipolar gravity field of Jupiter appears to have a limited impact, especially in view of the likely improvements in knowing it after the completion of the ongoing Juno mission in the next few years.
+On the other hand, the masses of the satellites need to be improved since the mutual $N-$body perturbations induced by one on each other are currently larger than the LT shifts, or represent a large fraction of the latter ones.

 It should be recalled that if a dynamical effect of interest, such as the LT one in the present case, is not explicitly included in the models fitting the observations, the resulting post-fit residuals may not display the sought signatures to a statistically significant non-zero level because they may partly be removed in estimating the initial state vectors and other parameters of the target system \citep{2023arXiv230301821F}.
 Despite a general rule valid in all cases cannot be given, it might be prudently said that to (partly) avoid to be absorbed in (some of) the estimated parameters of the fit, an unmodeled dynamical feature of motion should be much larger than the observational accuracy.
 Be that as it may, the correct procedure consists in proceeding on a case-by-case basis producing a new series of residuals constructed by explicitly modeling the effect of interest, determining some key parameters characterizing it, and inspecting the correlations among them and the other estimated parameters \citep{2023arXiv230301821F}.
 To the knowledge of the present author, the gravitomagnetic field of Jupiter is currently included in the modeling of the orbits of Io, Europa, Ganymede and Callisto, but no dedicated data reductions aimed to explicitly detect the LT precessions of such natural bodies have been performed so far.